Originally published July 2016, updated January 2023

 To start out, I would count to three and we’d begin in tandem.
 My husband, who could see what was going on a little better than I, noticed that P would actually use my momentum as a boost to start pedaling.
 (He usually scoots for a moment to get enough speed to begin).

 With the BicycleBungee, I was able to pull P uphill.
-On this particular ride, we did about a 4 mile climb and he was able to pedal all of it.
+On this particular ride, we did a 4-mile climb and he was able to pedal all of it.
 When we made it to the top, we set him loose and he biked back to the car on his own.

 We’ve also used the Bicycle Bungee on the road and bike path, where it shines equally as well.
 I don’t think there is an application where the BicycleBungee wouldn’t work.